 The severity of the health effects depends on the route of exposure, the dose, and the duration of exposure to chlorine.
 Research has shown that long-term chlorine exposure leads to the production of free radicals in the body.
 Free radicals are carcinogenic and can cause tremendous damage to cells.

-Breathing high chlorine levels may cause fluid build-up in the lungs, causing pulmonary edema where the lungs swell due to excessive fluid trapped.
+Breathing high chlorine levels may cause fluid build-up in the lungs, causing pulmonary edema, where the lungs swell due to the excess fluid trapped.
 This development may be delayed to several hours after exposure to chlorine.
 Also, contact with compressed liquid chlorine may cause frostbite of the skin and eyes.

 What is Chlorine Allergy?

-When you look into your glass of crystal clear water or to the sparkly swimming pool, thinking that it is chlorinated, your immediate thought is it’s cleaner than tap water.
-However, chlorine being an aggressive type of chemical, might not be good for everyone, especially when on a higher dose.
+When you look into your glass of crystal-clear water or at the sparkly swimming pool and think it is chlorinated, you immediately think it’s cleaner than tap water.
+However, chlorine, an aggressive chemical, might not benefit everyone, especially at a higher dose.

 You can’t be allergic to chlorine, yet you can be delicate or have a reaction.
-Whenever you are sensitive, would it be a good idea for you to quit swimming?
+When you are sensitive, would quitting swimming be a good idea?
 No, rather, you should discover and treat the reason for your sensitivity and discover a remedy.

-You believe a chlorine allergy may be basic asthma, work out instigated bronchoconstriction (EIB), or bronchospasm.
-Your runny nose may be because of other hidden sensitivity issues.
+If you believe a chlorine allergy may be basic asthma, work out instigated bronchoconstriction (EIB) or bronchospasm.
+Other hidden sensitivity issues may cause your runny nose.

 Difference Between Chlorine Allergy and Chlorine Sensitivity